I. Faces in the Crowd

 VIII.
 The Answer Has Always Been Hiding in Plain Sight

-I have found no better inspiration than King’s vision of the Beloved Community, a vision his wife Coretta Scott King put into service through the King Center she founded in 1968, which is now led by their youngest daughter, Dr. Bernice King.
+I have found no better inspiration than King’s vision of the Beloved Community, a vision his wife Coretta Scott King spoke of often and put into service through the King Center she founded in 1968, which is now led by their youngest daughter, Dr. Bernice King.
 The Community that King envisioned would exist in a World House, where “Our loyalties must transcend our race, our tribe, our class, and our nation.”

 King wanted to hold America accountable for its hypocrisy, not only in its institutionalized racism, but its abuse and weaponization of religion.
 In a sermon at Ebenezer Baptist Church in Atlanta around the 4th of July, 1965, King spoke again of his dream,